Antaheen

-Antaheen (অন্তহীন, sometimes dubbed in English as The Endless Wait) is a 2009 Bengali film directed by Aniruddha Roy Chowdhury.
+Antaheen (অন্তহীন, sometimes dubbed in English as The Endless Wait) is a 2009 Bengali romantic drama film directed by Aniruddha Roy Chowdhury.
 The film stars Radhika Apte, Rahul Bose, Mita Vashisth, Aparna Sen, Kalyan Ray and Sharmila Tagore.

 Plot

 Abhik Chowdhury is an honest, upright, yet caring IPS Officer.
 After witnessing the tragedies of life, he loses faith in the real relationships that he sees around him, and seeks solace in the virtual world.
 Through this, Abhik develops an online friendship with a young woman, without knowing any real information about her.
-The woman is Brinda - a young, dynamic television journalist who comes from a conventional middle-class family.
+That woman is Brinda - a young, dynamic television journalist who comes from a conventional middle-class family.
 While the relationship blossoms within the confines of two computer screens, Abhik gets his fifteen minutes of fame on national television, when he successfully masterminds a raid on a consignment of illegal arms.
-Brinda telephones him to ask for an on-camera interview, but Abhik declines, stating that he does not want to sensationalize the event any further.
-The virtual friends have a frosty first meeting in the real world, at the launch of a controversial mega project of a big-time real estate entrepreneur, Vijay Ketan Mehra.
+Brinda telephones him to ask for an on-camera interview, but Abhik declines sharply.
+The virtual friends have a frosty first meeting in the real world, at the launch of a controversial mega project of a big-time real estate entrepreneur.
 Unaware that she knows Abhik so well on the internet, Brinda, still smarting from Abhik's refusal to be interviewed, gets into a bitter exchange of words with him, which escalates into a heated argument.
 Before leaving in a huff, Brinda overhears a piece of conversation between two men about Mehra's project.
 This gives her a lead to a potentially big scoop.

 Ranjan and Paromita (Paro), an estranged couple, become the bridge between Brinda and Abhik.
 Ranjan is Abhik's cousin, who also acts as his philosopher and guide.
 Ranjan is a high-stakes stock market addict, and leads a lonely life after having separated from Paro a few years ago.
 Ranjan is acutely sensitive and perceptive, while also being bitter and cynical on the surface.
 Paro is a senior marketing executive at the channel for which Brinda works.
 Paro secretly organises a birthday party for Ranjan, and Brinda and Abhik meet once again.
 Their initial irritation wears off and they soon become friends.
 The mood of the party turns romantic yet poignant, as Paro and Ranjan attempt to reconcile.
 Online, Brinda and Abhik's virtual friendship continues unabated, even though their identities remain undisclosed and they are both unaware that they have met.